-he issue of differential earnings forecast accuracy among financial analysts is an important one from the 19 perspectives of market-based accounting research, and also the investor.
-Most prior studies utilizing analyst 20 forecasts as proxies for the market's earnings expectation are based on averages of all available forecasts.
-Logically, 21 it would seem that if some analysts are more accurate than others, and if the market is aware of this, the earnings 22 expectation should assign higher weights to forecasts of those analysts who are deemed to be better forecasters.
-23 Financial news coverage suggests that there are above average financial analysts.
-For example, Institutional 24 Investor's annual "All American Research Team," and the Wall Street Journal, reference financial Author: 25 26 Valdosta State University. e-mail: rastunda@valdosta.edu analysts who are rated above average by money 27 managers on a variety of criteria, including forecast accuracy.
+The issue of differential earnings forecast accuracy among financial analysts is an important one from the perspectives of market-based accounting research, and also the investor.
+Most prior studies utilizing analyst forecasts as proxies for the market's earnings expectation are based on averages of all available forecasts.
+Logically, it would seem that if some analysts are more accurate than others, and if the market is aware of this, the earnings expectation should assign higher weights to forecasts of those analysts who are deemed to be better forecasters.

+Financial news coverage suggests that there are above average financial analysts.
+For example, Institutional Investor's annual "All American Research Team," and the Wall Street Journal, reference financial analysts who are rated above average by money managers on a variety of criteria, including forecast accuracy.
 Analyst services (i.e. IBES) are known to have useful aggregate characteristics.
-Dimson and Marsh (1984), Elton, Gruber and Grossman (1986), and ??rown, 28 Richardson, and Trzcinka (1988) find that investment strategies constructed from aggregate analyst earnings 29 forecasts can be used to the investor's benefit.
-The primary use of analyst earnings forecasts in academic 30 studies is to provide a proxy for the market expectation of future earnings.
-Forecast aggregations, such as a 31 mean or median of multiple analysts, are often used for this purpose.
-These proxies assume that analysts have 32 approximately the same forecasting ability, so the identity of the individual forecaster is ignored in deriving the 33 consensus forecast.
-34
+Dimson and Marsh (1984), Elton, Gruber and Grossman (1986), and Brown, Richardson, and Trzcinka (1988) find that investment strategies constructed from aggregate analyst earnings forecasts can be used to the investor's benefit.
+The primary use of analyst earnings forecasts in academic studies is to provide a proxy for the market expectation of future earnings.
+Forecast aggregations, such as a mean or median of multiple analysts, are often used for this purpose.
+These proxies assume that analysts have approximately the same forecasting ability, so the identity of the individual forecaster is ignored in deriving the consensus forecast.

-If some analysts are consistently superior (or inferior) forecasters, then the market's knowledge of those 35 forecasters' ability can be used to improve accuracy of the consensus measure.
-Improvements in consensus 36 37 forecasts are therefore possible if the market can assess superior (or inferior) forecasters by their related forecast 38 accuracy over time.
-Because most analysts identify themselves with certain firms in specific industries, it may 39 be possible that those superior (or inferior) forecasters may have the potential of residing in specific industries.
-40 Obrien (1990) assessed a sample of financial analysts across nine industries during the period 1975-1982.
+If some analysts are consistently superior (or inferior) forecasters, then the market's knowledge of those forecasters' ability can be used to improve accuracy of the consensus measure.
+Improvements in consensus forecasts are therefore possible if the market can assess superior (or inferior) forecasters by their related forecast accuracy over time.
+Because most analysts identify themselves with certain firms in specific industries, it may be possible that those superior (or inferior) forecasters may have the potential of residing in specific industries.
+Obrien (1990) assessed a sample of financial analysts across nine industries during the period 1975-1982.
 The study finds that no significant differences in financial analyst accuracy exists.
-This view is opposite that of Sinha, 41 Brown and Das (1997) which finds significant differences in financial analyst' accuracy, primarily in the Utilities 42 industry.
-43 inferior) analysts, in terms of accuracy, greater weight may be assigned to the forecasts of these analysts in order to produce a more accurate consensus forecast.
+This view is opposite that of Sinha, Brown and Das (1997) which finds significant differences in financial analyst' accuracy, primarily in the Utilities industry.

+As previously noted, academic research, along with some investors, utilize proxies for future earnings.
+These proxies consist of aggregate forecasts by analysts.
+If it could be substantiated that there exists superior (or inferior) analysts, in terms of accuracy, greater weight may be assigned to the forecasts of these analysts in order to produce a more accurate consensus forecast.
 By the same token, if it can be shown that analysts in certain industries possess these qualities, the perception, along with the quality of the consensus forecast for that industry might change as well.
-The purpose of this paper is to examine the forecast accuracy of analysts over time and by industry group in an effort to measure forecast accuracy and II.
+The purpose of this paper is to examine the forecast accuracy of analysts over time and by industry group in an effort to measure forecast accuracy and assess its impact on the aggregate forecast by industry type.